MalakAmgad/E-commerce-Flutter-App/README.md

 ## Contributions

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](#) and submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ---